fbdtemme/dottorrent/README.md

 # dottorrent

 A library for working with BitTorrent metafiles.

-## Status

-This library is in development and not suitable for general use.
+This library is used in the [torrenttools](https://github.com/fbdtemme/torrenttools) project.

 ## Building